About Our OET Writing Correction Service

 Our Approach

 Every correction is performed by a certified teacher — not AI or automated grammar software.
-Our correctors are trained on the official OET assessment criteria and provide feedback across all six areas: Overall Task Fulfilment, Appropriateness of Language, Comprehension of Stimulus, Linguistic Features (Grammar & Cohesion), Linguistic Features (Vocabulary), and Organisation & Layout.
+Our correctors are trained on the official OET assessment criteria (in place since August 2018) and provide feedback across all six areas: Purpose, Content, Conciseness & Clarity, Genre & Style, Organisation & Layout, and Language.

 We also provide IELTS writing corrections for candidates preparing for academic and general training modules.
 Both OET and IELTS corrections follow the same standard: detailed, criterion-referenced feedback from qualified human assessors.